 Get additional information about working with customers on interconnection projects.
 Visit Help Your Sales Team Set Customer Expectations.

 Know the steps and timeline

 Identify the proper system size to install by viewing customer usage data.
 Make sure the customer of record is aware of the various rate schedule options.
 You must first obtain authorization to represent the customer.
 This authorization is necessary in order to complete the A&A form.
-Submit the form by using the Standard Net Energy Metering Interconnection tool.
-Visit Standard Net Energy Metering Interconnection.
+Submit the form by using the PG&E Interconnection Portal.

 NOTE: The actual size of the system installed may be less than or equal to the size you list on the A&A form.